OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 – how to prepare for a customs ramp check

-- How to be prepared to handle a customs ramp check?
+• How to prepare for a customs ramp check?

-- Why is documentation needed when TA is supposed to be a paperless procedure?
+• Why is documentation needed when TA is supposed to be paperless?

 The customs aspect of flying within the EU